New and revised syllabus rules and classes for 2022 are.

 Additional classes will be added upon request if the Committee feels they are warranted.

 This class allows the opportunity for additional Pop music to be performed.
-Live Guitar and Piano accompaniment only.
+Live Guitar and/or Piano accompaniment only.
 Also, see Diverse Styles.
+A guitar accompanist must bring and set up their own equipment if amplification is needed.
+Pop duets will be accommodated upon request.

 |328A||14 years and under|